Register of interests

 What are disclosable pecuniary interests?

 The Localism Act and the Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012 say that a disclosable pecuniary interest in an interest of the Member in question, or of his or her spouse or civil partner, or of someone with whom the Member is living as husband and wife or as if they were civil partners.
-Registerable interests are:
+Interests to be registered are:

 - Any employment, office, trade profession or vocation carried out for profit or gain